illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 * [Theia IDE](https://theia-ide.org/ "webpage for Theia IDE download")
   * The Theia IDE is a modern IDE for cloud and desktop built on the Theia Platform

-Take a screenshot from the ABOUT tab in your IDE to show the installed version
+Take a screenshot from the ABOUT tab or commandline `--version` output of your installed IDE.

 ### Install Git Client for Version Control